-Cultivate your best self.
+Cultivate your best self

 - Get paid to work at Sterling College as a farm resource specialist, greenhouse/hoop house manager, maple sugaring team member, or kitchen/garden liaison.

-The Rian Fried Center for Sustainable Agriculture and Food Systems
+for Sustainable Agriculture & Food Systems

-As Sustainable Agriculture major, you will be studying under the auspices of the Sterling College Rian Fried Center for Sustainable Agriculture and Food Systems.
+As Sustainable Agriculture major, you will be studying under the auspices of the Sterling College Rian Fried Center for Sustainable Agriculture & Food Systems.
 The center not only oversees key academic programs at Sterling College, it also brings in visiting scholars, conducts Sterling’s food production energy audit, sponsors farm-related programs for veterans, conducts seed trials, and furthers the national dialogue about sustainable agriculture.
 Read more.

 The Sterling College Farm

 Sterling’s farm was one of the first college farms in the country.
 At 130 acres, the Sterling College Farm represents a vital part of Sterling life, offering opportunities to care for crops, conduct research, eat, manage livestock, and experience the joy of growing organic food for the people you care about at Sterling.